 Amended in the Senate following House passage, H.B.
 541 changes the definition of “small brewery” to allow annual production up to 12,000 barrels (from the current 10,000) and would include the production of all affiliated …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Amended in the House and sent back to the Senate for concurrence, Senate Bill 85 would allow breweries to sell up to 3,000 barrels of the beer they manufacture to consumers for both on and …More
+The House and Senate have agreed on the amended version of Senate Bill 85 which would allow breweries to sell up to 3,000 barrels of the beer they manufacture to consumers for both on and …More

 Passing initial committee consideration, H.B.
 2743 authorizes a class 1 brewer, class 2 brewer, or a craft distiller to obtain a special use permit license.

 The Craft Beverage Modernization and Tax Reform Act (S.236/H.R.747) was reintroduced in both chambers of the 115th Congress.
 Initial sponsors total 29 in the U.S. Senate and 117 in the U.S. House of Representatives. …More

 Amended in committee, House Bill 3662 authorizes a Class 1 brewer to manufacture cider and mead.